-The Oxford United Chairman, Sumrith 'Tiger' Thanakarnjanasuth, wrote the following notes for the programme for the Sky Bet League One game against Burton Albion:
+Oxford United Chairman Sumrith 'Tiger' Thanakarnjanasuth wrote the following notes for the visit of Burton Albion in Sky Bet League One this afternoon:

 You can read the full programme online at www.matchdayfix.com/oufc